-Let me put this in a geeky way… if Morocco were the desert planet Tatooine from Star Wars, then the medinas would surely be Mos Eisley.
+Let me put it this way: if Morocco were the desert planet Tatooine from Star Wars, then these medinas would surely be Mos Eisley.
 In the words of Obi-Wan Kenobi, “you will never find a more wretched hive of scum and villainy.
 We must be cautious.”

-Because the famous medinas in Marrakech and Fes see hordes of fresh tourists every day, they are filled with scammers and fake guides.
-Expect a lot of hassle, particularly in Marrakech.
+The famous medinas in Marrakech and Fes see fresh hordes of tourists every single day, and so they are absolutely filled with scammers, fake guides, and pushy salesmen.

 Dealing with fake guides

-You are almost guaranteed to encounter fake guides in the Marrakech medina and, to a lesser extent, in Fes.
 These seemingly friendly locals will come up to you, walk alongside you, and then try to lead you somewhere to try and get money off you.
-That sounds fine maybe, until you actually get into one of these encounters yourself and realise they are absolute sharks.
+Perhaps that doesn’t sound too bad – until you actually get into one of these encounters yourself.
+You’ll soon realise what kind of sharks they are!

 The fake guides might try to do one of several things: